agentcoinorg/AutoTx/README.md

 ## Run The Agent

-1. AutoTx requires a fork of the blockchain network you want to transaction against.
+1. AutoTx requires a fork of the blockchain network you want to transact with.
 You can start the fork by running `poetry run start-fork`, and stop it with `poetry run stop-fork`.
 This command requires Docker to be running on your computer.
 2. Run `poetry run ask` and provide a prompt for AutoTx to work on solving for you (ex: `Send 1 ETH to vitalik.eth`).
 The `--prompt "..."` option can be used for non-interactive startup.

 > [!NOTE]